Kirk Merrington Primary School

 How We Secure Specialist Expertise

-Our Additional Needs Budget is used to support children and young people with SEN. In 2018/19 this amount is £30, 275:95.
-The school is responsible for personalising how expenditure is monitored.
-This is used to support children and young people with SEND through delivering time-limited interventions and additional adult support to maximise opportunities to engage purposely in teaching and learning opportunities
+Our school receives an Additional Needs Budget which is used to support children and young people with SEN. The school is responsible for personalising how expenditure is monitored.
+This is used to support children and young people with SEND by:

-If a child has complex special educational needs, we could also receive additional funding from the Local Authority to meet the agreed outcomes.
+If a child has complex special educational needs we may also receive additional funding from the local authority to meet the agreed outcomes.

 SEN Information Report